Critical Approaches 1 (Q3120)

 15 credits, Level 4

 How do we go about reading and interpreting a literary text?
 What are we trying to do when we analyse a work of literature?
 Are we trying to establish one correct interpretation?
-How do we decide that some interpretations are more valuable than others?
 Do we need to understand the original intentions of the author to understand what something means?
-Is it necessary to understand the historical or political situation from which a work emerged?
-Do readers interpret texts differently at different historical moments?
 Could our interpretations of texts be affected by forces beyond our control, forces such as the workings of language, unconscious desires, class, race, gender, sexuality or nationality?
-How is it that some texts, Shakespeare's plays, for instance, are highly valued by our culture, while others have been lost or devalued?
-Who or what decides which literature will survive to be read and studied on English courses?
+Over the year, Critical Approaches 1 & 2 will bring literary cultures and theoretical insights together from perspectives including psychoanalysis, Marxism, deconstruction, intersectional feminism, queer theory, and more.

 Contact hours and workload